HouCoder/asrock-z370m-pro4-hackintosh/README_EN.md

 ### Use USB 2.0 port to install macOS

-I recommend to use USB 2.0 port to install macOS if you don't have USB port patch due to macOS's 15 USB port limit -  - [AppleUSBHostPort::disconnect: persistent enumeration failures](https://www.tonymacx86.com/threads/solved-appleusbhostport-disconnect-persistent-enumeration-failures-and-shows-stop-sign.265606/#post-1857030).
+Recommend to use a USB 2.0 port to install macOS if you have not configured your USB patch - [AppleUSBHostPort::disconnect: persistent enumeration failures](https://www.tonymacx86.com/threads/solved-appleusbhostport-disconnect-persistent-enumeration-failures-and-shows-stop-sign.265606/#post-1857030).

 ### USB Port Configuration